-Step six: Determine return of funds by Bryan College to the U.S. Department of Education.
-Title IV funds are returned in the following order: Unsubsidized Stafford loans, Subsidized Stafford loans, Federal Pell Grants.
+Step six: Determine return of funds by Bryan University to the U.S. Department of Education.
+Title IV funds are returned in the following order: Unsubsidized Stafford Ioans, Subsidized Stafford Ioans, Federal Pell Grants.

 Step seven: Calculate the initial amount of unearned Title IV assistance to be repaid by the student.
 Subtract the school's responsibility from the total amount of Title IV assistance to be returned to the United States Department of Education to determine the amount of Title IV funds due from the student.